From LimeSurvey Manual

 View in CPDB

 The last option located on the tokens management toolbar is the View in CPDB option.
-This allows the survey administrator to see the common users that exist in both central participants database and survey participants list.
+This allows the survey administrator to see the common users that exist in both central participant database and survey participants list.

 For example, we have the following survey participants list: